TEALSK12/apcsa-public/curriculum/Unit2/Lesson-205.md

    - If any of these examples stump your class (and they will), take them through the loop, one step at a time, writing down sample output to find the new pattern.

+   Loops can be also analyzed to determine how many times they run.
+This is called run-time analysis or a statement execution count.
+   For each of the above examples, ask how many times each loop executes.

 ### Practice-It Activity \[35 minutes\]

 1. Depending on the mood and frustration levels in the class, you may choose to have students work